RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	the	ability	to	copy	is	inherent	with	the	ability	to read	data.
 If	a	user	can	access	a	file	to	read	it,	he	can	also	copy	it, either	directly	copying	the	file	as	a	whole	unit	or	copying	the	data	out of	it	and	into	another	source.
 IRM	is	capable	of	preventing	data	from being	copied	even	if	the	user	can	read	it.

-### Question # 29 - When	an	organization	implements	an	SIEM	solution	and	beginsaggregating	event	data,	the	configured	event	sources	are	only	valid	at	the time	it	was	configured.
+### [important] Question # 29 - When	an	organization	implements	an	SIEM	solution	and	begins aggregating	event	data,	the	configured	event	sources	are	only	valid	at	the time	it	was	configured.
 Application	modifications,	patching,	and	other upgrades	will	change	the	events	generated	and	how	they	are	represented over	time.
 What	process	is	necessary	to	ensure	events	are	collected	and processed	with	this	in	mind?
 A.	Continual	review
 B.	Continuous	optimization
 C.	Aggregation	updates
 D.	Event	elasticity
 Answer: B.

-Continuous	optimization	is	the	process	where	event	data	is evaluated	on	an	ongoing	basis	to	catch	any	changes	in	formats	or additional	data	sources	to	correct	collection	methods.
-Applications	are always	changing,	and	without	continuous	optimization,	event	data would	likely	become	stale	or	incomplete	before	long.
+**Continuous	optimization	is	the	process	where	event	data	is evaluated	on	an	ongoing	basis	to	catch	any	changes	in	formats	or additional	data	sources	to	correct	collection	methods.
+Applications	are always	changing,	and	without	continuous	optimization,	event	data would	likely	become	stale	or	incomplete	before	long.**

 A	is	incorrect	because	the	term	“continual	review,”	although	it	sounds similar	to	continuous	optimization,	is	not	the	term	used	for	what	the question	is	asking.